screeck/Vider/README.md

 # Vider
-Plots a timeline of product prices variation on only one site: called Ceneo
+Plots a timeline of product prices variation from only one site called Ceneo